connexta/ion-store/.k8s/K8s-Deployment.md

 `kubectl delete -f store-deployment.yml`

 Note: The ConfigMap will not be deleted automatically because it was added to the cluster manually.
-#### Optional:
-Install MiniKube, a single node Kubernetes cluster that runs locally in a VM or the host machine.
-Deploys a lightweight single-node k8s cluster.
-Note: Run `eval $(minikube docker-env)` to point to Minikube's docker daemon.
-You need to do this when you build images for local deployment.

-When starting up [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/), make sure your vm-driver is the one bundled with
-VirtualBox.
-Dnsmasq doesn't play nice with the standalone hyperkit.

 ## Command Cheat Sheet
 - `kubectl cluster-info`: View Cluster info